Spend a moment in meditation...

 The Lost Gospels - BBC Documentary

-The Lost Gospels -- a ninety minute long BBC documentary (first released in 2008).
-This is an entertaining and educational even if somewhat superficial introduction to the Gnostic Gospels; it is both well researched and nicely produced, with extensive location filming in Egypt.
+The Lost Gospels—a ninety minute long BBC documentary (first released in 2008).
+This is an entertaining and educational— even if somewhat superficial—introduction to the Gnostic Gospels; it is both well researched and nicely produced, with extensive location filming in Egypt.
 The story centers on the personal quest of Anglican priest Pete Owen Jones to understand the many ancient Christian texts that didn't make it into the New Testament.
 The focus is principally on the Gnostic texts found at Nag Hammadi.

-New in the collection - Gnosis and C. G. Jung:
+Gnosis and C. G. Jung:

-The Gnosis of C. G. Jung -- This is an extended excerpt from Stephan Hoeller's classic study of Jung and Gnosticism, The Gnostic Jung and the Seven Sermons to the Dead.
+The Gnosis of C. G. Jung: This is an extended excerpt from Stephan Hoeller's classic study of Jung and Gnosticism, The Gnostic Jung and the Seven Sermons to the Dead

 Recent Recommendations from the Bookstore

-The Gnostic Gospels of Jesus, edited by Marvin Meyer.
+The Gnostic Gospels of Jesus, edited by Marvin Meyer

 Meyer states his goal in these translations is to be "as accurate as possible" while still presenting the texts in "felicitous English."
 At this he succeeds beautifully.
 Readers who have labored with the sometimes tortured translations and editorial conventions presented in the original editions of the Nag Hammadi Library published thirty years ago will be amazed at the graceful intelligibility of Meyer's translations.
 Meyer adds to the collection an overview of our evolving understanding of Christian Gnosticism, and prefaces each of the selected text with an excellent introductory essay.
 Get the book